-In the state of Florida, contempt of court, or contempt, is a legal term which refers to a party that has refused to comply with a court order, mandate or decree.
-Consequences for being found in contempt can be serious and the party may be subject to fines, sanctions or incarceration.
-In family law a party will have met these requirements to be found in contempt:
+In the state of Florida, contempt of court, or contempt, is a legal term that refers to a party that has refused to comply with a court order, mandate, or decree.
+Consequences for being found in contempt can be serious, and the party may be subject to fines, sanctions, or incarceration.
+In family law, a party will have met these requirements to be found in contempt:

 If a person is found to be in contempt, a judge may;

-Contempt can be openly, willfully defying an order such as refusing to pay child support.
-Or it can be more subtle as in bringing up non-relevant facts which the judge has stated not to be brought up in a trial hearing and the party chooses to willfully disregard.
+Contempt can be openly and willfully defying an order, such as refusing to pay child support.
+Or it can be more subtle, as in bringing up non-relevant facts that the judge has stated not to be brought up in a trial hearing and the party chooses to disregard willfully.

-Both civil and criminal contempt require sworn testimony in a court.
+Both civil and criminal contempt requires sworn testimony in court.
 Evidence of the contempt must be presented in a court setting for a judge to examine and come to a decision.